July 8, 2012

-The Excel file highlights the concept that accumulating shares over many stocks over a long term investment period might be sufficient to generate some alpha.
-And this accumulation process, over the trading interval can be created using a simple trade imbalance.
+The Excel file highlights the concept that accumulating shares over many stocks over a long-term investment period might be sufficient to generate some alpha.
+And this accumulation process, over the trading interval, can be created using a simple trade imbalance.
 It's like following the trend, accumulate shares as prices go up, sell some of the shares, and go back to accumulate, on average, some more shares (see the Stock Holdings graph).

 The trading game is more like an investment game than a gambling game.
-One needs a long term vision: a what will happen as time goes by?
+One needs a long-term vision: a what will happen as time goes by?
 I expect that given more time the strategy provided would simply continue to trade over its accumulative process.
-Using a 1 year time interval only shows part of the long term objectives designed in the trading procedures.
+Using a 1-year time interval only shows part of the long-term objectives designed in the trading procedures.

 Notice the graph “Executed Trades” in my previous note, where some shares are sold at the bottom while others are bought at the top.
 But overall, still generated some profits due to the accumulating inventory.

 The spreadsheet is not restricted in any way.
 It is intended to serve as a basic working model; a framework to test your own ideas using your own trading methods.
 IMHO, it should raise a lot of questions on the trading methods we use.
 There is no fundamental data here, no technical analysis, no statistical analysis and no astrology measure.
-Just plain random price data and a plain random trading strategies.
+Just plain random price data, and plain random trading strategies.

 Red cells and cells with red triangles in their upper right corners contain additional information pertaining to the selected cell or its surrounding.
 This Excel file is just the beginning, a crude example of what can be done.
-I think, that it should lead to consider other ways of designing trading strategies H that better suit one's own requirements.
+I think, that it should lead to considering other ways of designing trading strategies H that better suit one's own requirements.